Stormboy717/Data-Synth/README.md

 Choose the script (`HSE Reports.py`, `Medical Reports Format2.py`, or `Medical Reports.py`) you want to use and execute it by running the following command:

-The script will generate a PDF report with a filename in the format `medical_report-YYYYMMDDHHMMSS.pdf`, where `YYYYMMDDHHMMSS` represents the current timestamp.
+The script will generate a PDF report with a filename in the format `xxxxxx_report-YYYYMMDDHHMMSS.pdf`, where `YYYYMMDDHHMMSS` represents the current timestamp.

 ## Customization